Fundamentals of Solicitor-Client Privilege in the Federal Public Sector (019126)

 • Application in the ATIA and PA context

-Presented by the Constitutional, Administrative & International Law Section in collaboration with the Legal Practices Policy Division (LPPD).
+Client: The Constitutional, Administrative and International Law Section and Centre for Information and Privacy Law in collaboration with the Legal Practices Policy Division (LPPD).

 Registration deadline: 5 working days prior to the course date.